Zero-point energy: Space travel and gravitational shielding

 In 2014 NASA's Eagleworks Laboratories announced that they had successfully validated the use of a Quantum Vacuum Plasma Thruster which makes use of the Casimir effect for propulsion.
 In 2016 a scientific paper by the team of NASA scientists passed peer review for the first time.
 The paper suggests that the zero-point field acts as pilot-wave and that the thrust may be due to particles pushing off the quantum vacuum.
 While peer review doesn't guarantee that a finding or observation is valid, it does indicate that independent scientists looked over the experimental setup, results, and interpretation and that they could not find any obvious errors in the methodology and that they found the results reasonable.
 In the paper, the authors identify and discuss nine potential sources of experimental errors, including rogue air currents, leaky electromagnetic radiation, and magnetic interactions.
-Not all of them could be completely ruled out, and further peer reviewed experimentation is needed in order to rule these potential errors out.
+Not all of them could be completely ruled out, and further peer-reviewed experimentation is needed in order to rule out these potential errors.